-As local authorities develop and produce local area energy plans (LAEPs), they will be used as inputs and comparisons to our DFES analysis.
-The DFES outputs may also be used as an input to the LAEP process.
+As local authorities develop and produce local area energy plans (LAEPs), they will be used as inputs and comparisons to our DFES analysis, while the DFES outputs are used as an input to the LAEP process.

 Welsh Government

 The NG South Wales licence area has unique drivers and factors for the uptake and deployment of distributed generation, electricity storage and demand, due to specific Welsh Government policies, targets and ambitions.